Nanguti/techprise-blog/README.md

-# Next.js TypeScript Blog with Tailwind CSS
+# Next.js TypeScript Blog with Tailwind CSS and NEXTAUTH

 This project is a simple blog built using Next.js with TypeScript and styled with Tailwind CSS.
-It includes features such as a blog home page, individual blog post pages, and responsiveness for various screen sizes.
+It includes features such as a blog home page, individual blog post pages, user registration and login functionality with NEXTAUTH, user post creation and update capabilities, and the ability to add user images from Google.

 ## Features